midcoast-collective/noble-cuts/content/products/half.md

 ---
-name: "Half"
+name: Full Cow
 date: 1999-12-31 11:59:59 -0800
-thumbnail: ""
+thumbnail: full.png
-price: "$500.00"
+price: $500.00
 ---

-This is the post body
+This is a description of a Full Cow